 Pick which direction you're going and make sure that your graphics and fonts line up with that.
 For example, if you are making a modern style website, you will want to use modern, clean, and bold fonts and your graphics will be more eye-catching with pops of colors.
 You would not mix in watercolor artwork and a bunch of script fonts with a super modern website design.

-Many website building platforms today, including Elementor which is one of our favorites, along with things like Squarespace and Webflow, they all make it very easy to stick to just a few font sizes.
+Many website building platforms today, including Webflow which is one of our favorites, along with things like Squarespace and Elementor, they all make it very easy to stick to just a few font sizes.

 Remember the goal of having varied font sizes is to draw attention to what is most important and what is less important on the page.
 We call this “Visual Hierarchy” in website design.